arcamens/arcamens/site_app/static/site_app/help/index.md

 a change generates an event.
 Everyone who is attached to the card's board will get notified as well as all workers of the card.

-In order to edit/update a card just access the card and click on: Update
+In order to edit/update a card just access the card and click on: Edit

 ![card-editing-0](/static/site_app/help/card-editing-0.png)